mohamedsaiedd/use-unsaved-changes-hook/README.md

 ## Description

-`use-unsaved-changes` is a custom React hook for managing unsaved changes in your application.
+`use-unsaved-changes` is a custom React hook for managing unsaved changes in your App Router.
 It provides functionality to prompt users before leaving a page or navigating away when there are unsaved changes.

 ## Installation